Achi-kyw/traffic-sign-recognition/README.md

 You can set some argument as follows

 - `model`: YOLO model's name.
-Eefault "yolo11n.pt".
+Default "yolo11n.pt".
 - `data_path`: Where label for YOLO are.
 Default "ImageSet/bigLabels".
 - `yaml_path`: Where data information for YOLO are.
 Default "ImageSet/bigLabel_data.yaml".
 - `data_path`: Where YOLO's ourput want to be, it will actually put under `runs/detect/`.
 Default "yolo".